MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-sign-up-help.md

 To finish your purchase, contact your IT department or help desk and ask them to [follow these instructions to provide you with a license.](/microsoft-365/commerce/subscriptions/manage-self-service-purchases-admins)

-There are scenarios where you yourself used self-service to purchase or trial Power BI.
-This self-service action makes you an admin and gives you limited access to the Microsoft 365 admin center.
+There are scenarios where you yourself used self-service purchase or signed up for a trial of a Fabric capacity.
+These self-service actions give you limited access to the Microsoft 365 admin center.
 Use the admin center to add and manage your users' self-service licenses, trials, and purchases.
-Follow the instructions in [Manage self-service purchases and trials (for users)](/microsoft-365/commerce/subscriptions/manage-self-service-purchases-users) to learn how to enable and disable self-service for your tenant.
+Follow the instructions in [Manage self-service purchases and trials (for users)](/microsoft-365/commerce/subscriptions/manage-self-service-purchases-users) to learn how to view and manage licenses for your tenant.

 ## The screens for getting a license look different